-Based in Swansea, South Wales, Daniel Harrison is a designer-maker of fine furniture creating mainly free-standing bespoke pieces, although he has been commissioned to create other work including large sculptural carvings, staircases, fine boxes as well as other products made from local sustainable woods.
-He enjoys problem solving, reflecting deeply on new ideas and processes for bespoke furniture and his keen eye for detail and meticulous approach is reflected in the quality of the work he produces.
+Based in Swansea, South Wales, Daniel Harrison is a designer-maker of bespoke furniture creating free-standing and fitted pieces.
+He has been commissioned to create other work including large sculptural carvings, staircases, fine boxes and other products made using locally sourced sustainable woods.
+He enjoys problem solving, reflecting deeply on new ideas and processes and his keen eye for detail and meticulous approach is reflected in the quality of the work he produces.

 I hope the pieces of furniture I make bring a sense of joy and meaning to others, whether working to a client’s brief, or making a new speculative piece, I hope to do justice to the tree from where the wood came."
 D.H